 If you can give answers to these questions on your product page, you give your customer one less reason to leave.
 Which is one more chance that they’ll convert and make a purchase.

 I hope you’ve found this list useful.
-I’ve not covered everything, because this is a blog post, not an essay, but if you’ve got anything to add, you can do so in the comments below.
+I’ve not covered everything, because this is a blog post, not an essay.
 Remember, the more effort you put in to Google Shopping, the more you’ll be rewarded.

-If you’re looking for a review collection platform to help you get those Seller Ratings I mentioned in point 7, then sign up for an account with Reviews.io.
+If you’re looking for a review collection platform to help you get those Seller Ratings I mentioned in point 7, then sign up for a free demo of Reviews.io.